| | |

 The Newberry Crater Rim loop starts with a big climb up a gravel fire road.
 The road goes all the way to the top of Paulina Peak, but the trailhead is actually about a mile below the summit.
 If you’ve never been to the lookout at the top, I highly recommend pedaling all the way up.
 The views are absolutely stunning!

-HOWEVER, as you come back down the fire road, it is VERY easy to miss the turnoff onto the Crater Rim trail, which will be on the left (you’ll see it on the right as you pedal up).
+HOWEVER, as you come back down the fire road, it is VERY easy to miss the turnoff onto the Crater Rim Trail, which will be on the left (you’ll see it on the right as you pedal up).

 I actually missed the turnoff and the only reason I realized it is because I saw a faint trail on the other side of the road.
 Go slow and keep your eyes peeled or else you’ll add some climbing to your already big day.